Xanax Addiction Rehab Treatment Centers Near Me

 The treatment team will use the information from the intake assessment to create an individualized treatment plan specifically tailored for the patient.
 If the person hasn’t already been through detox, the person will go through medical detox to achieve stability as they eliminate Xanax from their body.
 The detox team may use replacement sedatives, such as a longer-acting benzodiazepine, to minimize withdrawal symptoms, or they may create a gradual Xanax tapering schedule in which Xanax is slowly reduced.1

 The goal of medical detoxification is to stabilize the person and prepare them for comprehensive addiction treatment.
 Once a patient is in a drug-free and stable state, he or she works with an addiction treatment counselor to assess the triggers, stressors, and other issues that may have contributed to compulsive Xanax use.
-The patient will receive a variety of treatment services, as previously mentioned.
+The patient will receive a variety of treatment and detox services, as previously mentioned.
 These are likely to include:

 - Group counseling.